 Estimates of the incremental impact of capital investment decisions on council tax.
 This indicator identifies the revenue costs associated with proposed changes to the capital programme recommended in this budget report compared to the Council's existing approved commitments and current plans.
-The assumptions are based on the budget, but will invariably include some estimates, such as the level of Government support, which are not published over a three year period.
+The assumptions are based on the budget, but will invariably include some estimates.